g-omahony/diagrams-rb-docs/index.md

 ### Features

 - Define nodes with attributes like labels, images, shapes, and sizes.
+- Use the provided [sources](./docs/sources.html) icons for node images.
 - Easily create connections (edges) between nodes.
 - Define nested clusters to group nodes hierarchically.
 - Generates a Graphviz `.dot` file, compatible with Graphviz tools for rendering diagrams.